My Favourite Films Of All Time

 The Devil Wears Prada

 Who didn’t love this movie?
-Meryl Streep at her best.
+Meryl Streep is at her best.
 This is possibly the only movie where I don’t Meryl Streep but the character she is playing – Miranda Priestley is probably her best role to date.
-Anne Hathaway performs well enough as Andi, starting her new job as an assistant at a word class fashion magazine.
-With Stanley Tucci and Emily Blunt to support – I love these two – this movie is fab whether you’re watching hungover, happy or sad.
+Anne Hathaway performs well enough as Andi, starting her new job as an assistant at a word-class fashion magazine.
+With Stanley Tucci and Emily Blunt to support – I love these two – this movie is fab whether you’re watching hungover, happy, or sad.

 Also, the scene where Andi gets her make-over is the best thing on film ever!
 Yes, I said.